hashicorp/nomad-pack-community-registry/nomad_autoscaler/README.md

 - `datacenters` (list(string) ["dc1"]) - A list of datacenters in the region which are eligible for task placement.
 - `region` (string "global") - The region where the job should be placed.
+- `namespace` (string "default") - The namespace where the job should be placed.
 - `autoscaler_agent_network` (object) - The Nomad Autoscaler network configuration options.
   * `autoscaler_http_port_label` (string "http") - The label name to use for the Nomad Autoscaler HTTP API.